cunger/escape-velocity/content/about.md

 * Mathematics (B.A. level)

 ### Volunteering

+I deeply care about marine conservation, and volunteering in this field has been among the most inspiring, energizing, and humbling experiences I had.

 * [Love the Oceans](https://lovetheoceans.org), Mozambique (2018)
 * [Cetacean Research & Rescue Unit](http://www.crru.org.uk/), Scotland (2016)